qdm12/youtube-dl-docker/readme.md

     ```

 1. See the [youtube-dl command line options](https://github.com/rg3/youtube-dl/blob/master/README.md#options)
+1. By default the container runs as user ID `1000` in order to not run as `root`.
+If you encounter permission issues with your bind mounted `yourdir` directory, either:
+    - Change the ownership and permission of your directory to match user id `1000`:

+        ```sh
-1. If you encounter permission issues, either `chown 1000 yourdir && chmod 700 yourdir` or run the container
+        chown 1000 yourdir && chmod 700 yourdir
-with `--user=root` so it will have permission to access `yourdir`.
+        ```

+    - Run the container with the user ID owning `yourdir`, for example with the Docker flag `--user=1030`.

 ### Environment variables